bhnirush11/KDD-Group-Project-/README.md

 - Kappa metric : Kappa metric expresses the level of agreement between two annotators on a classification problem.

 Flight Delays data set is analyzed in this project.
+Considering the evaluation metrics of all the models, we can conclude that 'Random Forest' performs well on our dataset to predict flight delays.

 ## Conclusion